pomerium/documentation/content/docs/zero/zero-api-guide.md

 There are two types of organizations: **personal** and **professional**.
 When you create an account, you get a personal organization by default.

-To get your personal organization ID, send a `GET` request to the `organizations` endpoint:
+To get your personal organization ID, send a `GET` request to the `/organizations` endpoint:

 ```curl
 curl --location 'https://console.pomerium.app/api/v0/organizations' \